-We expect to set a materiality threshold at 2% of gross revenue expenditure at the surplus/deficit after excluding exceptional items and revaluation and impairment gains and losses.
-Based on the 2019/20 financial statements we anticipate the overall materiality for the year ending 31 March 2021 to be in the region of £5.4m for the Group, £3.8m for the PFCC and £4.8m for the CC.
+We expect to set a materiality threshold at 2% of Gross Revenue Expenditure at surplus/deficit on provision of services level.
+Based on 2020/21 financial statements we anticipate the overall materiality for the year ending 31 March 2022 to be in the region of £985k (£985k in the prior year).